KonradStanski/androidAutomate/README.md

 def recordEvent(event):
 """
-function that records Touchscreen input until CTRL-C is typed into the terminal
+Function that records Touchscreen input until CTRL-C is typed into the terminal

 Args:
 	event (str): Name of file to which the event will be saved.